Charles, Prince Napoléon: Dynastic dispute

 Charles has expressed skepticism that his father's genuine intention was to disinherit him dynastically, "Without doubt, he had a mood swing, exploited by conservative elements in his entourage with whom I have long clashed....
 I am fighting so that my family ceases to be the victim of attempted manipulation."
-Moreover, Prince Charles denies that his father had the authority, by law or tradition, to exclude him from the order of succession: "Even if I accept their premise, referring me to the Senatus Consultus of Napoleon III, divorce did not exist under the Second Empire, so it cannot be taken into account for the succession....
+Moreover, Charles denies that his father had the authority, by law or tradition, to exclude him from the order of succession: "Even if I accept their premise, referring me to the Senatus Consultus of Napoleon III, divorce did not exist under the Second Empire, so it cannot be taken into account for the succession....
 Moreover, the hypocrisy of this argument is exposed by the dates: My father's will was written in May 1996.
 I only re-married in October.
 All that matters is the Bonaparte tradition, which makes the eldest son the natural heir of his father."

 Aside from his second marriage, Varaut alleged that Louis was offended that his son unilaterally had French civil authorities change their surname from "Napoléon-Bonaparte" to "Napoléon" during his divorce in 1989.
 But Charles maintains that the family's legal surname had, in fact, been Napoléon until altered through clerical error on his birth certificate.
 When Charles requested that his surname be corrected, the civil authorities proceeded to apply the same change to the father's surname, "but not at my initiative."

 Varaut further drew attention to the fact that Charles was warned in advance by his father that he would be purged from the succession, and that he had responded to his father with a letter dated 16 June 1996 in which he asserted that his "republican" beliefs had already alienated him from the principles of the Imperial position, even before his father's decision to exclude him.

 When queried by the French royalty magazine, Point de Vue, as to why he claimed headship of the Imperial dynasty in view of his republican pretensions, Charles replied, "I assume the 'moral heritage' of my name.
 To renounce today to my ability to become the head of our House would imply that I accept a certain number of grievances of which I have been accused...I cannot accept this sentence from another era.
 As for my republican sentiments, those who reproach me misunderstand the history of our family.
 Bonaparte – General, then First Consul – defended the Republic."